jkrshw/jessek-blog/content/Posts/simple-victories.md

 	September 10
 	Fix verified in prod for Indonesian authorisation issue

 Indonesia changed its locale a few years ago and to maintain backwards compatibility, Java has special handling for its locale.
 In the Javadocs you can read about the side effects and it tells you what not do.
 Yea, we were doing that and it didn't work.

 	September 15
 	Short listed for CERN job

 	September 30
-	Veral offer for CERN job
+	Verbal offer for CERN job

-After an online test and a pre-recorded video interview I flew to Geneva for a day long in person interview with 6 other candidates at CERN.
-I wasn't very confident afterwards but a few days later they called to say they liked me and if I was interested they'd like to make me an offer!
+After an online test and a pre-recorded video interview I flew to Geneva, Switzerland for a day long in person interview with 6 other candidates at CERN.
+I wasn't feeling very confident afterwards but a few days later they called to say they liked me and wanted to know if I was interested in the job.
+They'd like to make me an offer!

 	October 9
 	Scored for Wapping 8s.
 Won 4-2